strongdm/aws-lab-in-a-box/adcs/README.md

 The ADCS server security group must allow:

 - **Inbound**:
-  - Port 80 (HTTP) from StrongDM gateways/relays for SCEP enrollment
+  - Port 443 (HTTPS) from StrongDM gateways/relays for secure SCEP enrollment
-  - Port 443 (HTTPS) optional, for secure SCEP (recommended for production)
+  - Port 80 (HTTP) optional, if not using HTTPS
   - Port 445 (SMB) from DC for certificate request submission
   - Port 3389 (RDP) for administrative access
   - Standard AD ports for domain membership (see domain controller module)

 - **Outbound**:
+  - Port 443 (HTTPS) to AWS S3 endpoints for downloading installation scripts
   - All traffic (for Windows Updates, domain communication, etc.)

+### IAM Requirements

+The module automatically creates:
+- **IAM Role**: Allows EC2 instance to assume role
+- **IAM Policy**: Grants S3 read access to the scripts bucket
+- **Instance Profile**: Attaches the role to the EC2 instance

 ## Usage